mvolkmann/blog/src/swift.md

 - Why doesn't the `Character` type conform to the `Decodable` and `Encodable` protocols like the other basic types?
+- Why is the type `Int` abbreviated from Integer and `Bool` is abbreviated from Boolean, but the `Character` type is not abbreviated to `Char`?

 - How is a new module defined?
   Can it be implemented by multiple source files?